Peter Kember: Spectrum

-E.A.R.
+Experimental Audio Research

+Kember formed the collective Experimental Audio Research, also known as E.A.R.
 Although the first E.A.R. album to be released (Mesmerised, 1994) was Kember on his own, the initial intention of E.A.R. was to record experimental "soundscape" music with collaborators.
 The second album, Beyond the Pale (1996), which was actually the first to be recorded, in 1992, included Kevin Shields of My Bloody Valentine, Kevin Martin and AMM's Eddie Prévost.
 The album was remixed by German musician Thomas Köner in 1997, and released as The Köner Experiment.
 Prévost also appeared on Phenomena 256 (1996) and Millennium Music (1998), both of which included a larger group of musicians.
 Data Rape (1998) was recorded solely by Kember, using the technique of circuit bending, which he continued to use on the Vibrations EP (2000) and Continuum album (2001).
 The latter two releases were made with assistance from Delia Derbyshire, formerly of the BBC Radiophonic Workshop, who also had a track named after her on the Spectrum album Forever Alien.
 The most recent E.A.R. release is Worn to a Shadow (2005).